MicrosoftDocs/win32/desktop-src/Msi/adding-and-removing-an-application-and-leaving-no-trace-in-the-registry.md

 ---
-Description: 'If an application must be registered, author the installation package as described in the section Adding and Removing Registry Keys on the Installation or Removal of Components.' ms.assetid: 'd2c6afde-cede-4ed1-ac1a-8ddb1bc73ec2'
+Description: If an application must be registered, author the installation package as described in the section Adding and Removing Registry Keys on the Installation or Removal of Components. ms.assetid: d2c6afde-cede-4ed1-ac1a-8ddb1bc73ec2
-title: Adding and Removing an Application and Leaving No Trace in the Registry
+title: Adding and Removing an Application and Leaving No Trace in the Registry ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Adding and Removing an Application and Leaving No Trace in the Registry